 (b) the decision of the insurance office to issue a policy or contract of insurance in respect of the director was materially affected by that representation.

-[Section 160A inserted by No. 16 of 2005 s.
+[Section 160A inserted: No. 16 of 2005 s.
 12.]

 161A.
 Incorporated insurance offices not to issue or renew policies unless approved under s.
 161